harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/README.md

 ![2](https://github.com/harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/assets/106948902/6b8f5a93-6c2d-480b-acec-d6eefc499146)

-  The application is available on the Local host - http://localhost:5000/
+ - The application is available on the Local host - http://localhost:5000/

  ![3](https://github.com/harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/assets/106948902/fa5d6b75-023d-4b91-99a3-b04dbdebaf27)
-- Now initialising GIT on the local machine to push the application on the Azure Repository.
+- Now initialising GIT, Adding on the local machine to push the application on the Azure Repository.

     >git init <br>
     >git status <br>